2010 Green Bay Packers season

-The 2010 Green Bay Packers season was the 92nd season overall and their 90th season in the National Football League (NFL).
-Although they finished with only a respectable 10–6 record, good for a second-place finish in the NFC North, the Packers never lost a game by more than four points, and never trailed by more than seven the entire season, becoming the only team since the AFL-NFL merger in 1970 to accomplish this.
+The 2010 season was the Green Bay Packers' 90th season in the National Football League (NFL) and their 92nd overall.
+Although they finished with only a respectable 10–6 record, good for a second-place finish in the NFC North and a step back from their 11–5 record the previous season, the Packers never lost a game by more than four points, and never trailed by more than seven the entire season, becoming the only team since the AFL-NFL merger in 1970 to accomplish this.
 All six of their regular season losses were by a combined 20 points.
 They entered the playoffs as the NFC's sixth seed.
-After defeating the Philadelphia Eagles 21–16 in the wild-card round, the Atlanta Falcons 48–21 in the Divisional round, and long time rivals Chicago Bears 21–14 in the NFC Championship, the team advanced to Super Bowl XLV in which they faced the AFC's 2nd seed Pittsburgh Steelers.
+After defeating the Philadelphia Eagles 21–16 in the wild card round, the Atlanta Falcons 48–21 in the Divisional round, and long time rivals Chicago Bears 21–14 in the NFC Championship, the team advanced to Super Bowl XLV in which they faced the AFC's 2nd seed Pittsburgh Steelers.
 The Packers defeated the Steelers 31–25 to win their fourth Super Bowl and 13th NFL championship.
-The Packers became the second overall team after the 2005 Pittsburgh Steelers, and the first NFC team, to win the Super Bowl as a sixth seed, as well as becoming the second NFC team to win three straight road playoff games (the 2007 New York Giants won three straight road games as a five seed).
+The Packers became the second overall team after the 2005 Pittsburgh Steelers, and the first NFC team, to win the Super Bowl as a sixth seed, as well as becoming the second NFC team to win three straight road playoff games (the 2007 New York Giants won three straight road games as a fifth seed).

-The Packers offense ranked ninth in yards per game, tenth in total points, & fifth in passing yards.
+The Packers offense ranked ninth in yards per game, tenth in total points and fifth in passing yards.
 The defense ranked fifth in yards allowed and finished second in points allowed (240), sacks (47), and interceptions (24), while also limiting quarterbacks to a 67.2 passer rating, first in the league.

 Offseason

 2010 NFL draft

 After finishing the 2009 season with an 11–5 record, the Packers held the 23rd selection in the 2010 NFL draft.
 With the pick they selected Offensive tackle Bryan Bulaga from Iowa.

 On the second day of the draft, with pick 2–56 the Packers selected Defensive end Mike Neal from Purdue.
 The Packers then traded picks 3–86 and 4–122 to the Philadelphia Eagles for pick 3–71.
 With pick 3–71, the Packers selected Safety Morgan Burnett from Georgia Tech.

 On the third and final day of the draft, with pick 5–154 the Packers selected Tight end Andrew Quarless from Penn State.
-With their compensatory selection pick 5–169, the Packers selected Offensive guard Marshall Newhouse from Texas Christian.
+With their compensatory selection pick 5–169, the Packers selected guard Marshall Newhouse from Texas Christian.
 In the sixth round with pick 6–193, the Packers selected Running back James Starks from Buffalo.
 Their final selection of the draft came when the Packers selected Defensive end C. J. Wilson of East Carolina with pick 7–230.